 23. Bowling Tournament

 Each team fundraises a minimum amount for entry.
 You could also recruit partners to sponsor lanes where they can put up their logos.
+Check the link below to read how one Big Brothers Big Sisters affiliate leveraged Classy to raise 436 percent more for their annual bowling tournament year-over-year.

 This fundraising event idea has raised more than $1.2 million in 2016 for Northwestern University Dance Marathon (NUDM).
 Ask people to fundraise to participate in a 24-hour (or 30, if you’re daring like NUDM) dance marathon.
 You can also ask people to sign up as teams foster some friendly competition.